 “Arms, what have you done for me lately?”
 (They pick up your child or grandchild.
-They carry your groceries home from the store.
-They let you garden or play the violin or paint.)
+Carry your groceries home from the store.
+Let you garden or play the violin or paint.)

 4. Set health-related fitness goals instead of size-related fitness goals

 Having fitness goals is wonderful.
 But the motivation behind those goals can make a huge difference.

 Maybe you want to hit the gym twice a week before work or lift heavier weights next month than you can this month.
 Maybe you want to stop eating processed foods or cut out sugar.

 When you have these goals, it’s important to link them to a bigger “WHY.”

 As we talk about in The Whole Body Reset course, you’re more likely to follow through with goals if they connect with a deeper motivation.
 Connect your goal of going to the gym twice a week before work with the “WHY” that it will give you more energy to start the rest of your day.

 Maybe your reason for wanting to stop eating processed foods is so you can live a longer life.